Harry Katsiabanis: CABiT

 In 2014, Katsiabanis founded CABiT, an Australian vehicle for hire service that combined the fleets of Taxi Link, Ambassador, Cabways, and Kensington Taxis.
 Katsiabanis has stated that the company was modelled after the Indonesian taxi group Blue Bird.
 On August 24, 2015, CABiT launched a fleet of green-painted, hybrid cars.

 P2P, Ride247

 Katsiabanis co-founded P2P Transport, a vehicle rental company, in 2017.
 He initially raised $30 million in funding for the company with a group of investors in mid-2017, and the company opened on the Australian Securities Exchange in December.

 In 2018, Katsiabanis announced plans to launch Ride247, a mobile phone app which would allow users to book taxis, rideshare cars, and limousines.

 StorageX

 Katsiabanis is currently the director of StorageX, an Australian self storage company based in Huntingdale, Victoria, which he founded in 2022 with his family.
+In 2023, he appeared on Swinburne University's Innovation and Ideas series where he discussed his decision to found StorageX after COVID-19 pandemic impacted the taxi industry.
+It won the Rising Star Award at the Monash Business Awards in 2023.

 Personal life

-Harry Katsiabanis is a Australian of Greek descent.
+Harry Katsiabanis is an Australian of Greek descent.